insin/newforms/docs/custom_display.rst

 ``bf.htmlName``
    The name the field will be represented by when rendered.
-If each Form and FormSet being used to render user inputs has a unique prefix, this is guaranteed to be a unique name.
+If each Form and FormSet being used to render user inputs has a unique :ref:`prefix <ref-form-prefixes>`, this is guaranteed to be a unique name.

    As such, it's a good candidate if you need a unique ``key`` prop for a React component related to each field.